-At WaterBear, we’ve been closely following the advice and guidance set out by the Government in the wake of the ongoing Coronavirus pandemic.
+At WaterBear, we’ve been closely following the advice and guidance set out by the Government in the wake of the Coronavirus pandemic.
 It remains our priority to ensure the safety of all students, staff and visitors to the college.

 Our courses have, from the very beginning, been designed to be flexible, enabling students to study their courses whether or not they are able to attend college.
 We’re very pleased to say that, having recently been put to the utmost test, this flexible learning model has stood up to the challenges of Covid-19.

-1. Smaller class sizes.
+Smaller class sizes.
 A commitment to keeping class sizes smaller has always been and will remain a central component of the WaterBear ethos.
 We will always continue to manage class sizes in future to ensure we adhere to social distancing advice.

-2. Learning model.
+Learning model.
 Our curriculum delivery model has always been flexible to allow for a blend of onsite and online activity.
 This model has helped us ensure smooth transitions between onsite and online learning.

+We’ll continue to do all we can to ensure everyone’s safety at WaterBear and help stop the spread of Cornonavirus.
 If you have any further questions or would like to chat with us, please drop us a line on email@example.com, or call us on 01273 726230.

 For up to date advice and guidance on the Coronavirus pandemic, please refer to the NHS (https://www.nhs.uk/conditions/coronavirus-covid-19/) and Government (https://www.gov.uk/coronavirus) websites.